no collateral required*

 Are Credit Card Processing Loans Right For Your Business?

 One of the most significant advantages of Credit Card Processing Loans is accessibility.
 You don’t need excellent credit or many years in business to get approved.
 This is why Credit Card Processing Loans tend to carry higher rates and fees than other products.
-Thus, if you do have excellent credit and strong business history, you may be able to qualify for different products with lower rates and fees.
+Thus, if you have excellent credit and strong business history, you may qualify for different products with lower rates and fees.